gamernetwork/ads-toolkit/code/development/desktop_phishbowl/readme.md

 which will be displaying in an iframe
 + Navigate to `dist/phishbowl.html` and locate the `<script></script>` tag
-+ Any changes you make here to the 'keyframes' objects within this script tag will determine the animation vtimeline's for each individual element (`#item-1` etc...)
++ Any changes you make here to the 'keyframes' objects within this script tag will determine the animation timeline's for each individual element (`#item-1` etc...)
 + The images with the classname `.item` are the animatable elements
 + When you are done and happy with the animation sequences, just copy and paste the contents of `phishbowl.html` into a new custom creative within GAM

-+ ** Be sure to add `phishbowl.min.js` as a file macro **
+** Be sure to add `phishbowl.min.js` as a file macro **

+## How to edit the lib

+If you wish to make any optimisations or additions to the code code, this is what you want to do...

++ Clone this repository
++ Run `npm install` to install node dependancies
++ To spin up a dev server, run `npm run dev`
++ Make changes in `src/phishbowl.js`, these will be reflected instantly in the browser
++ When you are done, run `npm run build`
++ Once built, navigate to `dist/` and follow the previous instructions to build a new creative